anodynos/urequire-rc-import-keys/readme.md

 ```
     var equals = spH.equals, deepEquals = spH.deepEquals, someProp = spH.someProp;
 ```

 in each module, then you should use this :

 ```
-    [ 'import', {
+    [ 'import-keys', {
         'helpers/specHelpers': ['equals', 'deepEquals', 'someProp']
        }]
 ```

-that looks up the urequire-rc-`import` RC and passes the options `{}` which has:
+that looks up and loads the urequire-rc-`import-keys` RC and passes the options `{}` which has:

     * each *module* you want to import from, eg `'helpers/specHelpers'`

-    * the corresponding names of the exported keys (and corresponding local variables) you want to import.
+    * the names of the exported keys (and corresponding local variables) you want to import.

-The variables will be imported to all bundle modules, except the one exporting.
+The variables will be imported to all bundle modules, except the one exporting (if its part of your bundle).

 ## Different variable names

-If you want to change the name of the variables in the importing modules, for example use `eq` instead of `equals`, the use this:
+If you want to change the name of the variables in the importing modules, for example use `eq` instead of `equals`, the use this syntax:

 ```
-    [ 'import', {
+    [ 'import-keys', {
         'helpers/specHelpers': [ ['equals', 'eq'], 'deepEquals', 'someProp'] } ]
 ```

-or the equivalent (more verbose):
+or the equivalent **(but more verbose cause you need corresponding variable for all keys, unless you're in coffee-script :-)** :

 ```
-    [ 'import', {
+    [ 'import-keys', {
         'helpers/specHelpers': {
             equals:'eq',
             deepEquals: 'deepEquals',